wattsUpJaz/100-days-of-code/log.md

 - Used a legit shader for the first time.
 Just copied [this one](https://godotshaders.com/shader/ripple-shader/) by Nevoski
 - Added game state for difficulty and spawn locations
 - Need to create lose state for mini game

+### Day 36: Wednesday - October 20, 2022

+**Today's Progress**:

+- Added basic lose state for mini game.
+This is the lose state for the whole game.
+- Make variable that turns the witch house door on an off.

+**Thoughts**: Today was a chill day, and was really nice.
+I'm watching a K-Drama rn, so my thoughts aren't super extensive...